Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 You can find a full list of exemptions on the UK legislation website.

-Check if you need an additional HMO licence
+Check if you need an additional HMO licence.

-Enforcing the new scheme
+Enforcing the scheme

 Apply for a selective licence

-Page last updated: 30 May 2023
+Page last updated: 13 May 2026

-rating button
+Feedback button